Skip to main content

 About this award

-The provider doesn't post a fixed dollar amount — contact Indspire (the organization that manages this funding) to confirm the value for your specific award before you apply.
-This is for you if you are an Indigenous student who wants to tell stories and report news through a career in journalism.
+The provider doesn't post a fixed dollar amount — contact The Canadian Press to confirm the value for your specific award before you apply.
+As a scholarship, this money is yours to keep and you do not have to pay it back.
+This is for you if you are an Indigenous student who is passionate about storytelling and reporting in the news media.
 You have three different deadlines to choose from: August 1, November 1, and February 1.
-When you apply, ask how and when you'll hear back — email, portal, or phone.
-Selection criteria aren't published — ask Indspire how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
-Ask Indspire during your application how the money will reach you — some awards pay students directly, others apply funds to tuition.
+No notification timeline is posted publicly — before you start the application, check The Canadian Press's program page or call their office to confirm when you will hear back.
+Selection criteria aren't published — ask The Canadian Press how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
+Ask The Canadian Press during your application how the money will reach you — some awards pay students directly, others apply funds to tuition.
 Confirm this so you can plan your cash flow.
-Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with Indspire whether it's one-time or renewable and what you need to maintain.
-How to apply: This funding is administered through Indspire's Building Brighter Futures Bursaries & Scholarships program.
-Students complete one central application that's evaluated against all 360+ of Indspire's funding pools (including this one) — you don't apply to the sponsor directly.
-The Apply button on this page routes to Indspire's portal automatically.
-For the full program description, all three application deadlines, and detailed eligibility, see Indspire Building Brighter Futures Bursaries & Scholarships on FundMyCourse.
+Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with The Canadian Press whether it's one-time or renewable and what you need to maintain.

 Can you get it?